Purus/launch_review/README.md

 [![pub package](https://img.shields.io/pub/v/launch_review.svg)](https://pub.dartlang.org/packages/launch_review)

-A Flutter plugin for Android to assist in leaving user reviews/ratings in the Google Play Store.
+A Flutter plugin to assist in leaving user reviews/ratings in Google Play Store and Apple App Store.

-*NOTE:* Please feel free to send a PR for adding iOS functionality.
-I do not have a Mac and so can not work on the iOS part of the plugin.
+> *NOTE:* Please feel free to send a PR to add more functionalities.

+Thanks to [Edouard Marquez](https://github.com/g123k) for adding the iOS functionality.

 ## Usage
 To use this plugin, add `launch_review` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).